mgcioce/dtn_assessment/README.md

 ## Task

-Your task is to write a program that reads lightning data as a stream from standard input (one lightning strike per line as a JSON object, and matches that data against a source of assets (also in JSON format) to produce an alert.
+Your task is to write a program that reads lightning events data as a stream from standard input (one lightning strike per line as a JSON object, and matches that data against a source of assets (also in JSON format) to produce an alert.

 An example 'strike' coming off of the exchange looks like this: